pytube/pytube/README.md

 </div>

-###  24 July 2020 Actively soliciting contributers!
+###  Actively soliciting contributers!
-Ping @ronncc if you would like to help out!
+Have ideas for how pytube can be improved?
+Feel free to open an issue or a pull request!

 # pytube
 *pytube* is a very serious, lightweight, dependency-free Python library (and command-line utility) for downloading YouTube Videos.